JairoASuarez/alkanza/README.rst

 ---------

 Makefile
-  Tasks to initialize the project and create distributable versions of it.
-It works on Linux.
+  Tasks to initialize the project.

 Pipfile
   Pipenv configuration file.